deegitalbe/laravel-trustup-model-broadcast/README.md

 }
 ```

-Keep in mind your event won't be broadcast if trait method `getTrustupModelBroadcastProfessionalAuthorizationKey()` returns `null`.
+Keep in mind your ***event won't broadcast if your model is unable to provide professional authorization key***.

 ### Customization